Brooks County, Texas: "Death Valley" for Migrants

-Migrants in distress call 911, and there typically are "a few dozen cellphone calls a day.
+Migrants in distress call 911, and there typically are "a few dozen cellphone calls a day".
 Between 2016 and 2018, there were 722 calls leading to Border Patrol rescues, usually resulting in arrest or deportation.
 The Border Patrol apprehends between 60 and 70 undocumented immigrants daily.
 Tom Slowinski, in charge of the Falfurrias Border Patrol facility in 2019, said, "No other checkpoint anywhere on the Southwest border catches more alien smuggling cases than this checkpoint right here."

 Illegal immigrant death is also a significant issue.
 Between 2009 and 2018, over 600 bodies were recovered.
 Most are not identified.
 Consequently, Brooks County has been described as "the biggest cemetery in America.”
 According to Brooks County Deputy Sheriff Benny Martinez, the multiple of found to unfound bodies is probably 5 to 10 times.
 One estimate is that there are over 2000 unfound bodies.
 Consistent with these estimates, the number of reported missing persons exceeds the number of bodies recovered.

 The illegal immigration issue is a significant challenge for Brooks County.
 Migrants bypassing the Border Patrol checkpoint sometimes damage property, tear down fences, steal, or threaten residents of the ranches through which they trespass.
 Residents resent the reputation the Border Patrol checkpoint and migrant deaths have given their county.
 Most importantly, the cost of addressing these issues has overwhelmed county resources, and the county has been unsuccessful in getting additional federal help for the local impact of a significant national issue.

 The drain on local services is significant.
 The Border Patrol does not answer 911 calls or recover or bury dead bodies, so that falls on the county.
-The Brooks County Sheriff’s Department, which once had 12 deputies, now has two, who work 48 hour weeks in aging vehicles with no health insurance.
-The Ed Rachal Memorial Library, Books County’s only public library, is only open one day a week as of 2021.
+The Brooks County Sheriff's Department, which once had 12 deputies, now has two, who work 48 hour weeks in aging vehicles with no health insurance.
+The Ed Rachal Memorial Library, Brooks County's only public library, is only open one day a week as of 2021.

 In contrast, the Border Patrol has in its Brooks County facility, the largest border checkpoint in the country, modern equipment, dozens of 4-wheel drive trucks with infrared night-vision capabilities, a car wash, a helicopter, a blimp, a canine team, and 300 agents.